Dont-Copy-That-Floppy/Grok-Wrapper/README.md

 ## Usage Examples

-To use the service use,
+To use the service insert this as the base url in cursor,

 ```
 http://localhost:8080/